itzemanuelj/Creating-a-Virtual-Machine-Using-Azure/README.md

 A: Azure is Microsoft's cloud computing platform that provides a range of services such as virtual machines, databases, and storage.
 It supports building, deploying, and managing applications through Microsoft-managed data centers.
 -- -
 ## Conclusion
-You’ve successfully created a Vitrual  Machine in Azure.
+🎉You’ve successfully created a Vitrual  Machine in Azure.🎉